 To convert CO2 to carbon, a forest needs fertilizer.
 Unlike temperate forests that use nitrogen as fertilizer, tropical forests rely on phosphorous.
 At nearly 80%, nitrogen is the most abundant element in the atmosphere.
 On the other hand, phosphorus is stripped from rocks and transported to ecosystems downstream.

-Currently, the most dangerous threat to the Amazon rainforest are the .
+Currently, the most dangerous threat to the Amazon rainforest are the fires that continue to rage across the jungle.
 These fires are set to clear the forest for illegal industrial development and are now burning out of control.
 Brazil has been the target of much international criticism for its response to the fires and its recent rollbacks of environmental regulations preserving the Amazon and its native people.

-Instead of further protecting this global asset, to allow more industrial development deeper into the Amazon.
+Instead of further protecting this global asset, Brazil has signed an agreement with the United States to allow more industrial development deeper into the Amazon.
 But, part of the agreement is also to set aside $100 million for a private sector-run “biodiversity and conservation project” to be conducted over 11 years.
-To put that absurdity into perspective, , and the Amazon’s carbon sequestration decreased by a third in about 11 years.
+To put that absurdity into perspective, $100 million is the annual salary of 6-7 average CEOs, and the Amazon’s carbon sequestration decreased by a third in about 11 years.

 Digging the Dugout

 It starts to rain, again.
 Actually, it is a torrential downpour and we are soaked to the skin.
 We are even wetter than our swim through the swamps on the previous day.
 Eventually, the rain stops, but no sooner does it stop than the mosquitoes return – in earnest.
 If we stop running, we are swarmed.

 Harboring an unfulfilled desire to explore the tributaries of the Amazon in a more natural way, we borrow the lodge’s dugout canoe and head down one of them.
 We paddle as far as we possibly can, and savor every moment.